The Black Book (Rankin novel): Writing The Black Book

-In the foreword to Rebus: The St Leonard Years, Rankin says the Elvis-themed restaurant was something he'd seen on holiday in America and transplanted in Edinburgh for the story.
+In the foreword to Rebus: The St Leonard Years, Rankin says the Elvis-themed restaurant was something he'd seen on holiday in the United States and transplanted in Edinburgh for the story.

+Reception

+The novel was well-received, with a starred review in Publishers Weekly, which praised the richness of the plotting and compared it to Raymond Chandler, while Kirkus Reviews described it as: "Thick and zesty as a bottomless bowl of Scotch broth."